 The student will use this strategy to elucidate and characterize the earliest stages of disease-relevant dysfunction for each genetic background, reveal key events that are targets for therapeutic intervention, determine when changes appear around known protein pathology, and provide penetrative insight into the differing vulnerabilities of distinct neural cell types to disease relevant genetics.
 Computational findings will be experimentally validated with standard molecular biology approaches (e.g. qPCR, western blotting, cell-based assays), whilst driving master regulators behind dysregulated gene networks will be followed up in more detail by the student with the powerful iCLIP and ChIP methods routinely used in the Sibley lab.

-The thesis will be supervised by Dr Sibley (experimental / computational) and Professor Grima (computational) who have extensive expertise covering all project methodology.
+The thesis will be supervised by Dr Sibley (experimental / computational) and Professor Grima (computational) who have extensive expertise covering all wet and dry lab methodology.
+Meanwhile, Nadia Shakir (Operations manager at Dolomite Bio) will be the point of contact and support at the iCase partner, Dolomite Bio.
+Throughout the project, extra focus will be made to the provision of quantitative skills required for the computational skills required for single-cell RNA-seq analysis.
 The student will integrate into the University of Edinburgh’s globally recognised communities of leading RNA biologists and neuroscientists, and benefit from excellent graduate training opportunities that are on offer.